-Investment in early childhood development and children’s health reduces the need for costly remedial education and social welfare programs, yielding long-term savings for Kern County.
-Prior to the implementation of Proposition 10, the vast majority of childhood development funds went toward children older than age five.
-First 5 Kern, with guidance from its Strategic Plan, has allocated funds for various initiatives that all focus on the same goal – to give Kern County children the foundation they need to succeed by providing services for prenatal through age five.
+Investment in early childhood development, education and health reduces the need for costly, remedial education.
+Studies show that education and systemic influence of children educated in their first five years positively affect social welfare programs and yielding long-term savings local, state and federal social services.
+Prior to the implementation of Proposition 10, the vast majority of childhood development funds went towards children older than five-years-old.
+First 5 Kern, with guidance from its Strategic Plan implemented by the First 5 Commission, has allocated funds initiatives that focus on the same goal – to give Kern County children the foundation they need to succeed, providing prenatal through age five services.

 Community Health Initiative (CHI)

-In line with the Commission’s top priority to reach children early, CHI focuses on providing quality healthcare to children ages 0 to 5 who are currently without health services.
-The goal is not only to provide health insurance, but to connect them with medical and dental homes to ensure that they receive the early healthcare and developmental screenings they need.
-The Initiative also includes an outreach program to assist those that are eligible for existing programs such as MediCal and the Affordable Care Act.
+In line with the Commission’s top priority – to reach children early – CHI focuses on providing quality healthcare to children prenatal through age five, who are currently without health services.
+The goal is to provide health insurance coverage and additionally to connect them to medical and dental homes, further ensuring they receive much needed early healthcare and developmental screenings.
+An outreach program also assists eligible families to existing programs such as MediCal and the Affordable Care Act.

-The goal of the school readiness in Kern County is to increase the number of children who enter school healthy and ready to succeed.
-The Initiative is designed to identify service gaps, expand valuable existing programs, promote practices that best prepare children for school and support those families and communities with the greatest need in preparing their children for school.
+School readiness in Kern County aims to increase the number of children who enter school healthy and ready to succeed.
+The Initiative identifies service gaps, expands valuable existing programs, and promotes best practices to prepare and support families in preparing their children for school; especially in communities with the greatest needs.

 Parent Education and Support Services